 The co-funded option presents an equitable way forward for those where costs exceed the high cost structure threshold

 This initiative is set up to be instigated by members of the community.
 The first step is to check our postcode map to see if your community is included in the Better Broadband for Oxfordshire fibre delivery plans, then if you are not included you can register your interest by completing our expression of interest form.

-- The community lead will be required to initiate contact with the BT Community Fibre Partnership team (OCC will provide these details and facilitate if necessary).
+- The community lead will be required to initiate contact with the Openreach Community Fibre Partnership team (OCC will provide these details and facilitate if necessary).